How Much Does It Cost to File a Chapter 7 Bankruptcy?

 Typically, Parker & DuFresne, P.A. charges an attorney fee of $2,250 to represent a debtor in a Chapter 7 bankruptcy from beginning to end.
 This fee can vary, either upward or downward, depending on your individual financial circumstances.

-Our File Fast option allows you to pay only costs of $400 ($430 for joint) (filing fee, credit report, and credit counseling) prior to filing your case.
-Upon filing, you will execute an agreement to pay $250 per month for 9 consecutive months by automatic deduction from your designated bank account.
+Our File Fast option allows you to pay only costs of $400 ($430 for joint) prior to filing your case.
+This includes a filing fee, credit report, and credit counseling.
+Upon filing, you will execute an agreement to pay $250 per month for 9 consecutive months.
+This payment is made by automatic deduction from your designated bank account.

 We also have a Discounted Option, where you can save $500 if you pay the entire attorney fees of $1,750 plus $400 ($430 for joint) in costs prior to filing.
 If you pay up-front, we save the cost of monitoring monthly payments, and we pass that savings on to you.

 Since we know that bankruptcy is just part of the solution, we also we implement a proven strategy for rebuilding your credit after bankruptcy.
 This program, which normally cost $1,000, is provided to our clients for no additional fee.

 Fees and costs subject to change without notice.
 Please contact us for details at 904-733-7766.